-The COVID-19 pandemic impacted women's business ownership more negatively than men's, both at the extensive and intensive margins, with persistent impacts even close to two years past the start of the pandemic.
-Table 2 shows the results of estimating equation (1) for the likelihood of owning a business.
+The COVID-19 crisis impacted women's business ownership more negatively than men's with persistent impacts even close to two years past the start of the pandemic (Table 2).
 Once controlling for baseline business sector, including not owning a business as a separate category, women are five percentage points less likely than men to own a business in late 2020, with the gap persisting in late 2021, as compared to baseline.
-When splitting the sample based on whether respondents already owned a business at baseline, we see that the increased gender gaps are observed both in terms of business survival (columns (3) and (4)) and business entry (columns (5) and (6)).
-We find the same patterns in the intensive margin with number of businesses as the outcome variable (Table C2).
+The increased gender gaps are observed both in terms of business survival and business entry (columns (3)-(6)).
+The negative effects on gender gaps in business ownership are similar when restricting the sample to non-grant recipients (Table C3).